miratronix/autumn/README.md

 // You can now resolve the dependencies.
 Once this operation completes, first.SecondLeaf will point to second. and
 // second.FirstLeaf will point to first.
 Because of the order in which these were added, "First constructed" will be
-// printed first, followed by "Second constructed" tree.Resolve()
+// printed first, followed by "Second constructed" tree.Grow()

 // You can also set the leaf name while adding it, which overrides the leaf name defined in the structure.
 This is
 // useful when you want to add multiple copies of the same leaf with different names tree.AddNamedLeaf("AnotherFirst", first)

 // To kill all the leaves in the tree, call Chop().
 This is useful when gracefully shutting down an application, and
-// gives each leaf a chance to clean up after itself. tree.Chop()
+// gives each leaf a chance to clean up after itself.
+Post destruct for each leaf will be called once, in reverse
+// resolve order
+tree.Chop()
 ```